thunks/thunks/README.md

 Returns a child thunk function.

-`thunkX` can be any value, `thunk.seq` will transform value to a child thunk function and excuted it in order.
+`thunkX` can be any value, `thunk.seq` will transform value to a child thunk function and excute it in order.
 After all of them are finished, an array containing results(in its original order) would be passed to the a new child thunk function.

 ```js
 thunk.seq([